PERMANENT ESTABLISHMENT IN SPAIN

 Managing and government body:

-- No. (It is the Director of the parent company).
+- No. (The Director is that of the parent company).

 Tax representative: